ParacelFramework/Parpacks/Python/readme.md

+> Taoman Tip: Copy the .txt file into the LLM as an attachment and say: "please read the instructions to this file carefully and follow the rules"

 # 📦 Unique Purpose of this .parpack System
 This Parpack is a modular, language-sensitive orchestration framework for enhancing Python development.
 It’s not just a script assistant—it’s a dynamic team of behavior-driven agents that emulate human-like roles in a coding environment, each specialized and controlled via Esperanto-toned cognition layers.
 The use of Esperanto isn't linguistic whimsy—it acts as a semantic routing layer to reduce ambiguity in inter-agent messaging.